 A strong foundation in advanced manufacturing goes hand-in-hand with Kandiyohi County’s successful Ag technology sector.
-The largest specialties include steel, robotics, food manufacturing, plastics and rubber products, nonmetallic mineral products and chemical manufacturing.
-See a short video below on manufacturing in Kandiyohi County created by New Wonder Media.
+The largest specialties include steel, robotics, food manufacturing, plastics and rubber products, non-metallic mineral products and chemical manufacturing.
+Watch the short video below on manufacturing in Kandiyohi County.

 Nova-Tech Engineering is a global leader in robotics and equipment that supports the Ag technology industries.
-What started as a two-person company in Willmar in the early 90’s, Nova-Tech Engineering now has more than 130 clients on six continents.
+What started as a two-person company in Willmar in 1992, now employs more than 260 professionals.
+Nova-Tech Engineering holds 10 US patents and its equipment can be found in more than 600 hatcheries in more than 55 countries and 6 continents.

-The MinnWest Technology Campus, founded in 2006 to promote the advancement of agribusiness, bioscience and technology in Kandiyohi County, is home to several global leaders in manufacturing, including Nova-Tech Engineering.
-The 100-acre campus houses 33 companies and is continually recruiting innovative businesses to the area.
+The MinnWest Technology Campus, founded in 2006 to promote the advancement of agribusiness, bioscience and technology in Kandiyohi County, is home to several global leaders in manufacturing, including Nova-Tech Engineering and Select Genetics.
+The 100-acre campus houses 26 companies and is continually recruiting innovative businesses to the area.

-According to the Minnesota Department of Employment and Economic Development (DEED), manufacturing growth in Kandiyohi County surpassed the growth of all other industries combined by about 8% since 2009.
+According to the Minnesota Department of Employment and Economic Development (DEED), manufacturing growth in Kandiyohi County surpassed the growth of all other industries combined by almost 12% since 2015.
 Because of the strong base in advanced manufacturing, Kandiyohi County has one of the lowest unemployment rates in the state of Minnesota.